TO THESE LOCATIONS

 This year marks the 10th Anniversary of the West Hollywood Anti-Declawing Ordinance and we are celebrating!

-The City of West Hollywood and the Paw Project hosted a special free screening of the 1-hour documentary film, The Paw Project, followed by an informal reception at the Pacific Design Center.
-City Councilmembers from the cities of West Hollywood and Los Angeles and special guests, Jackson Galaxy, cat behaviorist and star of Animal Planet's "My Cat From Hell" and YouTube sensation Randall were on hand to help us celebrate.
+The City of West Hollywood and the Paw Project hosted a special free pre-release screening of the 1-hour documentary film, The Paw Project, followed by an informal reception for over 300 guests at the Pacific Design Center.
+City Councilmembers from the cities of West Hollywood and Los Angeles and special guests, Jackson Galaxy, cat behaviorist and star of Animal Planet's "My Cat From Hell," and YouTube sensation Randall were on hand to help us celebrate.

 Declawing is a painful surgery fraught with the possibility of potentially life-long complications.
 It is done for the convenience of humans and does not benefit the animal.
 Yet, it is so common that one-quarter or more of all cats in the United States are declawed.